-Project Name: Distribution System Improvements
+Project Name: Water Distribution System Improvements

 Description: This program is designed to provide annual incremental improvements to the water distribution system to ensure its continued viability and integrity.
-Annual projects may include the following: addition and replacement of fire hydrants, replacement of small sections of pipe, new or replacement valves and looping, or well and pumping station improvements.
+Annual projects may include the following: addition and replacement of fire hydrants, replacement of small sections of pipe, new or replacement valves and looping, well and pumping station improvements, the installation of water service meters, and Small Water System Plan Development.

 Justification: Over the past two decades, maintenance activity for the water system has consisted primarily of leak repairs and service repairs or replacement.
 To ensure the continued performance of the system, it is necessary to replace key components as they wear out.
 These small projects for pipe replacement are beyond the current staff resources and much more efficiently performed by outside contractors.
-Finally, several of the fire hydrants on this system are in need of replacement and many need modifications to accommodate 4" stortz fittings.
+Finally, several of the fire hydrants on this system are in need of replacement and many need modifications to accommodate 4" storz fittings.

+Froject II tiiousa

-2006 2007 2008 2009 2010 2011 TOTAL
+2007 2008 2009 2010 2011 2012 TOTAL

+Prelim

-Prelim Engineering
+Engineering

-,

-Design Engineering 1 1 1 1 1 1 6
+Design 1 1 10 1 1 1 15

+Engineering

-Construction 4 4 4 4 4 4 30
+Construction 4 4 4 4 44 4 64

-TOTAL COST: 5 5 5 5 5 5 30
+TOTAL COST: 5 5 14 5 45 5 79

 Funding Sources:

 Grants

-Loans
+Loans 40 40

-Rates 5 5 5 5 5 5 30
+Rates 5 5 14 5 5 5 39

-TOTAL FUNDING: 5 5 5 5 5 5 30
+TOTAL 5 5 14 5 45 5 79

+FUNDING: